richardgaywood/paydata.org/content/houserules/matrix/houserules/actions.md

 * Lock or unlock electronic doors and maglocks
 * Tell a camera to replay its last footage endlessly, creating a camera loop
+* Tell a drone to target a specific person, as long as that person is not specifically tagged as a friendly
+* Tell a drone to cease firing (although its controlling host or rigger will likely tell it to start again soon afterwards)

 What you cannot do with Spoof Command:

 * Interfere with cyberware - the neural interface used by cyberware overrides commands sent from the Matrix
-* Reboot, format, or shut down devices completely - these need Admin level access.
+* Reboot, format, or shut down devices completely - these need Admin level access
+* Change a drone's friend-or-foe identifier

 ## Manipulating yourself (mostly no tests)